-Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have someone living there with a low immune system or someone who’s extremely susceptible to disease.
-Even if nobody has respiratory issues in your house, you’ll be immediately surprised by the almost instant change from a standard air filter to a High Efficiency one.
+Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have someone living there with a low immune system or someone who’s extremely susceptible to disease.
+Even if nobody has respiratory issues in your house, you’ll be immediately surprised by the almost instant change from a standard air filter to a High Efficiency system.

 If you don’t feel like a high-grade air filtration system is right for your home, there are multiple other options to help clean your home’s air.
-From regular air cleaners to electronic air cleaners, see below to help determine which air filtration and purification system is right for your family.
+From regular air cleaners to electronic air cleaners, read below to help determine which air filtration and purification system is right for your family.